gethin101/a1-mini-cam-Rework/JOURNAL.md

+# Journal 1: February 1 10:11pm - Added fan mounts

+[actual journal content - what did you do?]

+[pictures of what you worked on]

+**Total time spent: 2h**

-# February 1 10:11pm : Added fan mounts
+# Journal 1: February 1 10:11pm - Added fan mounts

 [actual journal content - what did you do?]